Priority Scheduling Algorithm

 There are two types of priority scheduling algorithms in OS:

 - If during the execution of a process, another process with a higher priority arrives for execution, even then the currently executing process will not be disturbed.

-- All the other processes will remain in the waiting queue to be processes.
-Once the execution of the current process is done, the high priority process will be given the CPU for execution.
+- All the other processes will remain in the waiting queue to be processed.
+Once the execution of the current process is done, the high-priority process will be given the CPU for execution.

-- It is a scheduling algorithm that schedules the incoming processes on the basis of the priority.
+- It is a scheduling algorithm that schedules the incoming processes on the basis of priority.

 - Operating systems use it for performing batch processes

-- If there exist two jobs / processes in the ready state (ready for execution) that have the same priority, then priority scheduling executed the processes on first come first serve basis.
+- If there exist two jobs/processes in the ready state (ready for execution) that have the same priority, then priority scheduling executes the processes on a first come first serve basis.
 For every job that exists, we have a priority number assigned to it that indicates its priority level.

 |Process||Priority||Burst Time||Arrival Time|

-Let's apply whatever we learnt about priority scheduling algorithm.
+Let's apply whatever we learned about the priority scheduling algorithm.
 Which process do you think will be executed first?
-Remember, lower the number, higher the priority.
-We'll use a gantt chart to keep track of the time, and to check if a process must be preempted.
+Remember, the lower the number, the higher the priority.
+We'll use a Gantt chart to keep track of the time and to check if a process must be preempted.